Table of contents

 - multi-regional – between two or more regions.

 When deploying an app in the zonal model, we’re exposed to the risk of failure caused by e.g. a natural disaster.
 Deploying an app in the regional model guarantees a higher level of availability thanks to data transfer and balancing the load between the resources across different zones.
-It makes it possible to minimize downtime and maintain a high level of availability even if some major adverse event occurs at the physical data center.
+It makes it possible to minimize downtime and maintain a high level of availability even if some major adverse event occurs at the physical data centre.
 The multi-region model ensures global availability – e.g. across continents – and provides protection against the effects of a failure of an entire region (which is what happened to the AWS Cloud in 2017).

 Google Cloud Platform makes it possible to develop a scenario of post-disaster recovery based on the following three patterns: